aphixe/ical-planner/README.md

 # iCal Day View (PySide6)

-**NOTE ADD A uploads folder, i don't think i coded it to make one
+**UPDATE, This should be fixed and automatically adds the folder.
+NOTE ADD A uploads folder, i don't think i coded it to make one

 This repository contains a PySide6-based day-view calendar app (`ical.py`) and a couple of fixed copies that ensure the day view opens **centered on the current time** when the window appears.

 Total time per tag
->Edit on windows you can go to preference, on mac goto python->preference you can change all the colors and you can set the mp3 sound for alerts on mac.(need to adjust it so alerts show on windows)
+>Edit on windows you can go to preference, on mac goto python->preference you can change all the colors and you can set the mp3 sound for alerts on mac.(**UPDATE Windows is now supported))

 > toggle, Magnet emoji, lets you snap to current time or nearest event block, it also snaps time in blocks. also good for laying out a bunch of blocks at a time.